 Wyschogrod is particularly concerned about the trend in Judaism toward placing the Holocaust at the center of Jewish faith: “There is no salvation to be extracted from the Holocaust, no faltering Judaism can be revived by it, no new reason for the continuation of the Jewish people can be found in it.
 If there is hope after the Holocaust, it is because to those who believe, the voices of the Prophets speak more loudly than did Hitler, and because the divine promise sweeps over the crematoria and silences the voice of Auschwitz.38

 But many Jews have sensed that the Holocaust is Biblical in its impact on Jewish history.
 Consciously or not, many see in it a Crucifixion of the Jews, with the Catholic Church, protecting all she could, recalling Shadrach, Meshach, and Abednego in King Nebuchadnezzar’s fiery furnace, with a fourth “[Tanakh] “like a divine being” Dan 3:25.
-Perhaps Daniel’s prophesy of a Roman Church together with it reminded them of the Catholic Church, with God’s amazing return of the Holy Land to his people Israel three years later.
+Perhaps Daniel’s prophesy of a Roman Church together with it reminded them of the Catholic Church, with God’s amazing return of the Land of Israel to his people three years later.

 Who Do They Say That I Am

 The Catholic Church has always believed that, before the Second Coming, the Jews would recognize Rabbi Yeshua as God’s Mashiakh.
 Desmond Birch tells us: “There is a vast body of oral tradition, Scripture, and private prophecy, and commentary by Doctors of the Church, concerning Enoch [sometimes spelled Henoch] and Elias [often spelled Elijah], and the role they will play at the time of Antichrist.”39